Skip to main content

 Consultations

-During the development of the proposed rule, EPA and the USCG also consulted with Governors, states, and federally-recognized Tribes.
-Detailed documentation of the stakeholder outreach prior to the proposal is available through the proposed rule-making docket at https://www.regulations.gov under the docket EPA-HQ-OW-2019-0482.
+During the rulemaking process, the EPA and the U.S. Coast Guard also consulted with Governors, states and federally-recognized Tribes.
+Detailed documentation of the consultations is available in the docket associated with this rulemaking on Regulations.gov (Docket ID No. EPA-HQ-OW-2019-0482).

-Federalism Consultation: Pursuant to the terms of Executive Order 13132, EPA and the USCG conducted a federalism consultation briefing on July 9, 2019, in Washington, D.C., to allow states and local officials to have meaningful and timely input into EPA rulemaking for the development of the national standards of performance.
+Pursuant to the terms of Executive Order 13132, the EPA and the U.S. Coast Guard conducted a federalism consultation briefing on July 9, 2019, in Washington, D.C., to allow states and local officials to have meaningful and timely input into the EPA rulemaking for the development of the national standards of performance.

-Tribal Consultation: EPA also consulted with tribal officials under the EPA Policy on Consultation and Coordination with Indian Tribes early in developing this regulation to allow them to have meaningful and timely input into its development.
-EPA held an informational webinar for tribal representatives on July 11, 2019, and provided an overview of the VIDA during the Region 10 Regional Tribal Operations Committee (RTOC) call on July 18, 2019, as requested by the RTOC.
-In addition, EPA held one consultation meeting with the leadership of a tribe, at the tribe’s request, to obtain pre-proposal input and answer questions regarding the forthcoming rule.
+The EPA also consulted with Tribal officials under the EPA Policy on Consultation and Coordination with Indian Tribes early in developing this regulation to allow Tribes to have meaningful and timely input into its development.
+The EPA held an informational webinar for Tribal representatives on July 11, 2019.
+As requested by the Region 10 Regional Tribal Operations Committee, the EPA also provided an overview of VIDA during the committee call on July 18, 2019.
+In addition, the EPA held one consultation meeting with the leadership of a Tribe, at the Tribe’s request, to obtain pre-proposal input and answer questions regarding the forthcoming rule.

 Vessels, Marinas and Ports